prakol16/CS166-final-project-bloomier-filters/part2.md

 It seems intuitive that $$f_{3}^{-1} \geq c_{3}^{*-1}$$ and similarly for $$h_3^{-1}$$.
 In other words, it is reasonable that the orientability overhead thresholds for basic random hypergraphs are still lower bounds for the peelability of these new hypergraphs.
 Remember, there is no way we can peel the graph if we can't even find an orientation!
 Here is a proof sketch: first, notice that if we glue the ends of the vertices together so that the last $$k$$ segments and the first $$k$$ segments are considered the same, then the distribution of edges among vertices looks essentially the same as that of a completely random hypergraph.
 In particular, since we lose the whole benefit of being able to burn from the edges first, every vertex has the same expected degree.
 To make this rigorous, we would need the notion of the random weak limit of a hypergraph, which is beyond our scope here.
 Therefore, if we have an edge density above $$c_k^*$$ and glue the ends of the graph together, with probability $1$ in the limit, we are not orientable.
 Actually, there is an even stronger claim -- the number of vertices we can't find orientations for is linear in $$n$$.
 It is at least $$\epsilon n$$ for some small $$\epsilon > 0$$ depending on how close we are to the orientability threshold.
 Therefore, even when we unglue those vertices, if our segment lengths are small enough compared to $$n$$ (i.e. for large enough $$\ell$$), we can only add at most the ends to the orientable vertices, which is not enough to make the whole thing orientable.
-Therefore, $$f_k \leq c_k^*$$.
+Therefore, $$f_k \leq c_k^*$$ (this proof is essentially a summary of the one found in the paper by Dietfelbinger et al.).
 Essentially, the same trick of glueing the ends works for band graphs as well.
 Furthermore, we might even conjecture that *any* family of $$k$$-uniform hypergraphs where every edge is selected independently and with the same distribution over the vertices has an orientability threshold of at most $$c_k^{-1*}$$.